 When will the Teen Reader’s Choice Award happen this year?

-- In the Spring the Top Chosen Book Titles are revealed.
+- In February the Top 5 Chosen Book Titles are revealed.

 Where will the Teen Reader’s Choice Award take place?